 - International Applicants: January 15 for Fall Semester.
 August 1 for Spring Semester.

-The department attempts to support all students as research or teaching assistants (see Graduate Assistant Application form).
+The department attempts to support all students as research or teaching assistants.
 Research Assistantships may be arranged with individual faculty members.
 Other funding opportunities are provided by the Graduate College at their Financial Resources website.

 - Physical geology: 1 semester